 Senior - H&S Generalist Job Family

-Many organisations are able to offer a graduated succession pathway, enabling advancement from an Advisory to a Senior Advisor position and even further.
-In many small to medium size organisations, it is not unusual for this to be the most senior H&S position.
+Some organisations are able to offer a graduated succession pathway, enabling advancement from an Advisory to a Senior Advisor position and even further.
+In many small to medium size organisations, it is not unusual for this to be the most senior H&S position in the organisation which means you may have a broad work scope.

 Possible role titles include: